strands-agents/agent-builder/README.md

 Strands Agent Builder is packaged with `bedrock` and `ollama`.

-If you have implemented a custom model provider ([instructions](<LINK>)) and would like to use it with strands, create a python module under the directory "$CWD/.models" and expose an `instance` function that returns an instance of your provider.
+If you have implemented a custom model provider ([instructions](<LINK>)) and would like to use it with strands, create a Python module under the directory "$CWD/.models" and expose an `instance` function that returns an instance of your provider.
 As an example, assume you have:

 ```bash
 $ cat ./.models/custom_model.py